 Disposal of Medicine and Medical Waste

-Storing unwanted and expired medications in the home presents a risk for drug abuse or overdose for children and pets.
-Improper drug disposal can contaminate soil and water.
-The City of Fort Worth suggests several options for the disposal of expired, unused and unwanted over-the-counter and prescription (controlled and non-controlled) drugs.
+Storing unwanted and expired medications at home presents a risk for drug abuse or overdose for consumers as well as children and pets.
+On the other hand, improper drug disposal can contaminate soil and water, if people trash or flush pharmaceuticals down the sink or drain.

 Sharps (needles, syringes, lancets)

 Before throwing away sharps in a trash receptacle, place them in a sharps disposal container or hard plastic/metal with a tightly-secured lid (detergent bottles with screw-on lids or a coffee can).
 When possible, break off syringe needles to prevent reuse.

 Place IV bags, plastic tubing and similar medical equipment in plastic garbage bags and throw them away in trash receptacle.
 These items are not recyclable, whether they have been used or not.

 For questions or to report an issue by phone:

 The call center is open 7 a.m. to 6 p.m., Monday through Friday, and 7 a.m. to 4 p.m.
 Saturdays.